Spanish-speaking virtual assistant cost in 2026: $897 to $4,400 a month, verified.

 If the managed bilingual tier fits, that's the band we publish.

 Bilingual operators from Latin America, office-based, on company-issued equipment, embedded supervisor, 5-business-day replacement SLA.
-Eastern Time business-hour coverage.
+Eastern Time anchored, 24/7 coverage scheduled per engagement.
 Published pricing at $897 (Starter) and $1,497 (Operator).
 30-minute fit call.
 No deck.
 We tell you within 10 minutes whether we're a fit.

 Or reach us directly at hello@assistiq.io.